A Fistful of Paintballs: Cultural references

-The episode is a tribute to Western films, specifically the "Dollars Trilogy" by Sergio Leone.
+The episode is a tribute to Western films, specifically the Dollars Trilogy by Sergio Leone.

-Fort Hawthorne is an homage to the Gem Saloon in Deadwood.
+Fort Hawthorne is an homage to the Gem Saloon.

-Abed notes that Holloway's character is handsome enough for network television - a nod toward Holloway's performance on ABC's Lost as James "Sawyer" Ford.
+Abed notes that Holloway's character is handsome enough for network television – a nod toward Holloway's performance on ABC's Lost as James "Sawyer" Ford.

-Troy's outfit is a tribute to Bart played by Cleavon Little from “Blazing Saddles”.
+Troy's outfit is a tribute to Bart played by Cleavon Little from Blazing Saddles.

 Reception

-In its original American broadcast on May 5, 2011, "A Fistful of Paintballs" was viewed by an estimated 3.49 million viewers.
+In its original American broadcast on May 5, 2011, "A Fistful of Paintballs" was viewed by an estimated 3.49 million live viewers.
 The episode received positive reviews from critics, much like "Modern Warfare".
 Several critics noted the obvious comparisons to "Modern Warfare" when reviewing the episode, saying it does not top "Modern Warfare", but is a worthy companion episode.

-Emily VanDerWerff of The A.V.
+Emily St. James of The A.V.
 Club commented the episode "isn't the season's funniest episode, but it might be the most FUN, and that's where the episode, ultimately, gets me."
 She also said, "There are so many goofy, winning touches in this episode that it almost feels churlish to write too much that's negative about it."
 Although she graded the episode an A−, she felt "that it's hard to watch the first half of an intended two-parter and be able to say much about the work as a whole.
 I'll say that I think this is a pretty great set-up, but it's essentially ALL set-up, and that means a lot of how successful it is depends on next week's episode and how it goes."
 Kelsea Stahler of Hollywood.com called the episode "a worthy paintball redux" and "a fun, riotous companion to the classic episode."

 HitFix critic Alan Sepinwall applauded the episode, saying "the new installment went for depth instead of breadth, focusing entirely on the style of the spaghetti Western and doing a very impressive job of it.
 The revamped opening credit sequence was gorgeous, the score sounded very much like Ennio Morricone's work on The Good, the Bad and the Ugly, the different showdowns had the requisite number of close-ups, etc." He also enjoyed Alison Brie's performance as Annie, commenting that "She was so fierce, so kickass as a strong loner heroine that I could very easily imagine her as the lead of an actual, not-for-laughs Western."
-TV Fanatic reviewer Jeffrey Kirkpatrick loved the episode, saying that it even tops the original paintball episode and very much enjoyed the performance of Brie, calling her a "showstopper."
+TV Fanatic reviewer Jeffrey Kirkpatrick loved the episode, saying that it even tops the original paintball episode and very much enjoyed the performance of Brie, calling her a "showstopper".
 Eric Koreen of the National Post said the episode "was daring, stunningly shot and completely unafraid to try to do more than any sitcom ought to."

-After watching the second season's finale, Marvel Studios president Kevin Feige gave Joe and Anthony Russo the job of directing the 2014 film Captain America: The Winter Soldier.
+After watching the second season's finale, Marvel Studios president Kevin Feige hired Joe and Anthony Russo to direct the 2014 film Captain America: The Winter Soldier.